OrthoFinder/RECUR/docs/installation.markdown

     - [Conventional Installation](#conventional-installation)
   - [Run RECUR in a Docker Container](#run-recur-in-a-docker-container)

   The recurrence analysis implemented by RECUR utilises IQ-TREE (v2.4.0) phylogenomic software package to infer a phylogeny, the ancestral node sequences and to generate simulated alignments.
 Although IQ-TREE comes with three versions, i.e., Linux, MacOS and Windows, the prefered OS for RECUR is Linux.
 RECUR can be run with or without installation.
 In either case, it is recommended that it is run inside a virtual environment.
-If you wish to run RECUR on a Windows or a MacOS machine, you need to install IQ-TREE before you can run RECUR.
-You can download the IQ-TREE [here](http://www.iqtree.org/#download).
+If you wish to run RECUR on a Windows or a MacOS machine, you can either install [IQ-TREE](http://www.iqtree.org/#download) before launching RECUR, or download the source package of RECUR (bundled with a matching IQ-TREE2 build) from the [RECUR release page](https://github.com/OrthoFinder/RECUR/releases/)  or [Download page](https://orthofinder.github.io/RECUR/download/).

   >**⚠️ Note: RECUR requires IQ-TREE version 2.0 or higher to function correctly.
 Ensure that your environment meets this requirement before proceeding.**

 ### Run RECUR in conda

   The simplest way to use RECUR is to install it via conda.
-RECUR is available on the bioconda channel (**# ADD LINK**).
+RECUR is available on the [bioconda channel](https://anaconda.org/bioconda/recur).

-#### Install RECUR via bioconda  (**NOT AVAILABLE at the momemnt**)

   I you have miniconda installed, you can simply run the following commands to create a `recur_env` namespace, install RECUR in that namespace, then print out the version and test it on the `ExampleData` dataset.